mcgrady-dev/mcgrady-dev.github.io/about.md

-MCGRADY

-An obscure android developer in GuangZhou, China.
+Hey there, I’m mcgrady.
+I’m a Android developer living in GuangZhou, China.
+I am a fan of basketball, also interested in photography.

 The blog for documenting and sharing his programming journey.